willthames/ansiblefest2018/slides/slides.md

 - Hierarchical inventory
 - Secrets management
 - Modules, lookup plugins, filter plugins

 ---

 # Reuse

-- Our goal is to use as much common code for Kubernetes management as possible.
+- Our goal is to use as much common code for Kubernetes management as possible
 - A single Ansible role that takes a set of resource manifests and ensures that Kubernetes meets those expectations
-- Ideally, one manifest template that works for most applications would be great, but harder.
+- Ideally, one manifest template that works for most applications would be great, but harder

 ---